How I manage my notes25 Mar 2020

 - Google Keep

 Most of these either use proprietary formats or have a monthly subscription fee.
-Now, I don’t mind paying for products that provide good value, but my career (hopefully) will be longer than the lifetime of those products and I don’t want to deal with lock-ins caused by proprietary formats and spend time looking for alternatives every few years.
-In the end, I put together a simple solution using tools that every developer is already familiar with.
+Now, I don’t mind paying for products that provide good value, but my career (hopefully) will be longer than the lifetime of these products.
+I don’t want to deal with lock-ins caused by proprietary formats and spend time looking for alternatives every few years.
+In the end, I put together a simple solution using tools that any developer is already familiar with.

 Markdown is a lightweight markup language with plain-text formatting syntax that I was already very familiar with.
 Created by John Gruber (of Daring Fireball fame), it is available under a BSD-style open source license thanks to which there are a tons of editors available on all platforms.
 Given how popular it is, I don’t expect it go away in my lifetime.
 It also generates simple text files which can be easily synced to the cloud.